clouddley/docs/docs/docs-extras/project-environment.md

 Let's dive deeper into each of them.

 ### Development/Test
 This is an environment that is meant to be used for personally testing out apps or within an organization.
-Applications deployed on a development Project is not suitable for interfacing with users.
+Applications deployed on a development Project are not suitable for interfacing with users.
 They are primarily for testing and staging apps.
 For example:
 - A pet project/app you want to show your friends.
 - Internal organisation app.
 - Local testing and debugging.